touchlab/KMMBridge/docs/CONFIGURATION_OVERVIEW.md

 ### Dependency Managers

-Dependency managers handle integration with Cocoapods and SPM.
+Dependency managers handle integration with CocoaPods and SPM.
 They manage generating the config files (podspec or Package.swift), and the publishing of the releases.
 There are currently only two implementations:

 * CocoapodsDependencyManager: [IOS_COCOAPODS.md](IOS_COCOAPODS.md)
 * SpmDependencyManager: [IOS_SPM](IOS_SPM.md)